 People often like to think that symbiosis means all the organisms working together in balanced harmony to benefit each other.
 The truth is far less romantic.
 Symbiosis only means different organisms living together for a period of time, symbiosis does not have to be mutually beneficial, or even beneficial at all.

-When making kombucha at home it often has a pellicle.
-The pellicle is a flat thing that looks a bit like a pancake, or a jellyfish, (or a placenta).
+When making kombucha at home it often has a biofilm which is also known as a pellicle or a mother.
+The biofilm/pellicle is a flat thing that looks a bit like a pancake, or a jellyfish, (or a placenta).
 Some people refer to the pellicle as the scoby, while others aggressively attack them for using this term as it is not strictly accurate.

 The pellicle is made of cellulose that is built by bacteria.
 The scoby lives in and on and under the pellicle, you could not separate them if you tried.
 The pellicle helps to protect the scoby, and helps the scoby survive if conditions are not ideal.
 Kombucha pellicles have been tested in the international space station to see how it protects against radiation etc - it is a fascinating subject.
 We don't fully understand how the pellicle works, or exactly what it does, but we know it has a role for the microorganisms interacting with each other.
 While the pellicle is not the scoby, I don't see much harm in calling the pellicle the scoby, to me it seems like semantics.

-For those who disagree with me that the pellicle acts as biofilm and can be used effectively as an inoculum, I thought I would include a link to a paper on this topic and quote some relevant parts.
+For those who disagree with me that the pellicle/biofilm can be used effectively as an inoculum to brew kombucha, I thought I would include a link to a paper on this topic and quote some relevant parts.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8371556/#:~:text=Kombucha%20pellicles%20are%20often%20used,part%20of%20the%20kombucha%20consortia.